2007–08 Paris Saint-Germain FC season: Results by round

+Matches

 Coupe de France

 Ligue 1 strugglers Paris Saint-Germain kick-started the New Year on a winning note in the French Cup.
 PSG, who have won the French Cup on seven occasions, got first-half goals from Clément Chantôme and Sylvain Armand for their victory over fourth division Épinal.
 Paris Saint Germain ended the French Cup dreams of fifth division Le Poiré-sur-Vie.
 Striker Amara Diané netted twice as PSG shrug off poor form to reach last-16.
 Paris Saint-Germain reached the quarter-finals of the French Cup thanks to two-goal hero Loris Arnaud, who found the net twice in a win over Bastia.
 After their magnificent victory over Marseille in the previous round, minnows Carquefou, from the French fifth grade, had the chance of another mighty scalp in the quarter-final, where they faced PSG.
 Carquefou's French Cup dream finally ended when Pauleta earned PSG a narrow win over the amateur outfit in the eagerly-awaited quarter-final clash between the sides at the Stade de la Beaujoire.
-Yannick Boli scored 12 minutes from time to give Paul Le Guen's PSG a narrow win over Ligue 2 side Amiens in the semi-final to claim their place in the French Cup Final at the Stade de France.
+Yannick Boli scored 12 minutes from time to give Paul Le Guen's PSG a narrow win over Ligue 2 side Amiens in the semi-final to claim their place in the French Cup final at the Stade de France.
 Sidney Govou's extra-time winner gave Ligue 1 champions Lyon a narrow victory over PSG.
 Paul Le Guen's capital side dominated for long periods but it was Alain Perrin's men who lifted the trophy.